mateusznowakdev/solar/README.md

 - Filter logs by category
 - Add password protection to the MQTT broker
-- Change data structure for logs and settings
+- Change data structure for log entries
 - Upgrade Python, packages and system images

 v1.4.1